FAQ Living Wage

 What is a standard 2+2 family?

 A 2+2 family is composed of two adults and two children.
-Its living wage estimates the income needed to support a small family with children, adjusting for a two-parent employment rate, i.e. both parents have a paid job.
+Its living wage estimates the income needed to support a small family with 2 children only.
+It takes into account the actual (un)employment rate in the country as well as the adult labour participation rates.
+This results in a figure somewhere between 1 and 2, i.e. reflecting the national average of 1 fulltime and 1 parttime working parent in a standard 2+2 household.
 This approach provides for a global comparison of living wages, focusing on price variation only while keeping the family composition constant.
 The same approach is adopted by other living wage campaigns (e.g. in the UK, New Zealand, and Canada) which makes their results mutually comparable.
 And, last but not least, the family with two children is the minimal procreation unit required to ensure population replacement, allowing for long term comparisons as well.

 What is a representative (typical) family?